violacaroline/applied-iot-airquality/README.md

 For this project I have chosen to use Visual Studio Code as my Integrated Development Environment.
 I have this IDE installed on my computer since before, but if you don't you can download it from here: https://code.visualstudio.com/download

+#### **Node.js**

+For the extension Pymakr you will need nodejs installed on your computer.
+If you dont already have nodejs installed you can download and install it here: https://nodejs.org/es/download

 #### **Flashing Pico**

 The Pico W will need the micropython firmware installed on it.